data-apis/array-api/spec/API_specification/creation_functions.md

 -   **out**: _&lt;array&gt;_

     -   a one-dimensional array containing evenly spaced values.
-The length of the output array must be `ceil((stop-start)/step)`.
+The length of the output array must be `ceil((stop-start)/step)` if `stop - start` and `step` have the same sign, and length 0 otherwise.

 (function-asarray)=